Epex

 Epex (stylized in all caps) is a South Korean boy band formed and managed by C9 Entertainment.
-The group consists of eight members: Wish, Keum, Mu, A-Min, Baekseung, Ayden, Yewang, and Jeff.
+The group consists of seven members: Wish, Mu, A-Min, Baekseung, Ayden, Yewang, and Jeff.
+Originally an eight-member group, Keum departed in November 2025.
 They debuted on June 8, 2021, with their first extended play (EP) Bipolar Pt.1: Prelude of Anxiety.

 Name

 The group's name, Epex, which stands for "Eight Apex".
 The meaning of the group is said to be when the gathering of eight youths reaches eight different apexes.

 History

 Pre-debut activities

 Keum is a former contestant of Mnet's Produce X 101.
 As a 2-year old trainee representing C9 Entertainment, he was eliminated in the final episode and was ranked 17th place.

 2021: Introduction, debut and Bipolar series

 On March 1, 2021, C9 Entertainment announced would introduced the members of their upcoming boy group under the tentative name C9Rookies.
 The group's members were revealed individually starting on March 2 (in order: Keum, Baekseung, A-Min, MU, Yewang, Jeff, Wish and Ayden).
 On April 1, the group's logo and official name were revealed.
 A teaser titled "Prelude of Anxiety" was released on May 7.
 Their debut EP, Bipolar Pt.1: Prelude of Anxiety and its lead single "Lock Down", was released on June 8.

 On September 24, 2021, a teaser titled "Prelude of Love" was released on the group's social media accounts.
 Their second EP, Bipolar Pt.2: Prelude of Love and its lead single "Do 4 Me" was released on October 26.